-footwear that cannot be classified as footwear of class I or II hybrid "moulded" footwear vulcanized rubber or all moulded polymeric foot section integrally moulded around the toecap and often including the outsole, which can be unlined and usually does not incorporate an insole (3.6)
+footwear that cannot be classified as footwear of class I or II hybrid "moulded" footwear vulcanized rubber or all moulded polymeric foot section, often including the outsole which can be unlined and usually does not incorporate an insole (3.6).

-Note 1 to entry: There are two types of hybrid footwear (other than design E boots) see 3.19.1 and 3.19.2.
+Note 1 to entry: There are two types of hybrid footwear (other than design E boots) see 3.18.1 and 3.18.2.